d-popov/VSHG/Solution/Readme.txt

-VisualHG 2005 - 2008 codebase
+VSHG 2005 - 2008 codebase
 -----------------------------

 Get the source code

-  clone the repository from http://hg.sharesource.org/visualhg
+  clone the repository from http://hg.sharesource.org/VSHG

-Usage of the VisualHG build environment requires at least:
+Usage of the VSHG build environment requires at least:

   Visual Studio 2008 Standard Edition or Higher
   Visual Studio 2008 SDK
   Votive (Including Wix 3.0) beta for setup

-Usage of the VisualHG itself requires at least:
+Usage of the VSHG itself requires at least:

   Mercurial and TortoiseHG installed

 Experimental Hive Options

-	You can start Visual Studio with the experimental hive if you copy the following settings to the debug command of the VisualHG project.
+	You can start Visual Studio with the experimental hive if you copy the following settings to the debug command of the VSHG project.

-	Right-click the VisualHG project and select the "Properties" option.
+	Right-click the VSHG project and select the "Properties" option.
 	Select the Debug tab and put the path to devenv.exe for your appropriate version of VS.NET into the "Start External Program" field.